 GitLab is used to manage website code on CWP.
 It enables sharing, collaboration, and audit trails of the code it stores.
 It is run securely on the CWP infrastructure, to keep code in New Zealand.
 Agencies can choose whether code they produce is private or shared, on a case by case basis.
 Find out more about GitLab(external link).

 Dashboard publishes code from Git Repository to the testing and production servers, and allows databases and files to be transferred from one environment to another.
 By automating the process using repository numbers, it reduces the risk of error and makes rolling back to a previous version easy.

 CWP standardises how code is deployed to websites.
 For many agencies this will introduce better change control, and reduces the risk of outages or defects being released to production.
 It also makes deploying code quicker and easier.

 The following graphic illuatrates the deployment pattern.
 It is explained in the paragraph below.

-Participating agencies can start using the GitLab code repository for developing a website, before they have set up and begun paying for an Instance.
-They can then request the Instance when they are ready to start testing.
+Participating agencies can start using the GitLab code repository for developing a website, before they have set up and begun paying for a Stack.
+They can then request the Stack when they are ready to start testing.

-Supported by an active open source community, SilverStripe modules extend SilverStripe CMS, providing additional functionality such as blogging, user customisable forms, workflow, and lots more.
+Supported by an active open source community, Silverstripe CMS modules extend SilverStripe CMS, providing additional functionality such as blogging, user customisable forms, workflow, and lots more.
 Commercially Supported Modules take this one step further.
-By having the backing SilverStripe Ltd, there is a dedicated team of developers actively maintaining these modules.
+By having the backing Silverstripe Ltd, there is a dedicated team of developers actively maintaining these modules.